OWASP/www-project-fiasse/tab_contributing.md

 6. Submit a pull request with your changes.

-## Pull Request Guidelines
+### Pull Request Guidelines

 Before submitting a pull request, please make sure:

-1. Your changes are consistent with the project's goals and objectives.
+1. Your changes are consistent with the project's goals and objectives: this isn't just another security assurance framework.

-2. Your changes are well-documented and follow the project's coding standards.
+2. Your changes are well-documented and follow the project's standards and styles.

-3. Your changes do not introduce new bugs or break existing functionality.

-4. Your changes are accompanied by tests, if applicable.

-5. Your pull request includes a clear and concise description of the changes you have made.
+3. Your pull request includes a clear and concise description of the changes you have made.

 ## Code of Conduct